 bATAjora and mailArA (mahilara) villages (now unions in gaurnadi upazila of wazirpur upazila) near it are more well known because of ashvini kumAra datta and surendra-nAtha sena, who were born at the two villages respectively.

 We had some land far away in bholA.
 My father does not remember a jamIdar in our village, definitely not a resident or a hindu one.
-There were a few other brahmin families in the village (one for example maintained the manasA bAD.i: see the main genealogy page as well).
+There were a few other brahmin families in the village (one for example maintained the manasA bAD.i).
 The muslims resident in the village were either in menial jobs or were farmers.

 A few years back (i.e. around 2003), my aunt visited the village.
 Our lands have been taken over, and almost no one remembers the shiromaNi bATi.
 There is a hindu family in the village still, and their occupation is as a schoolteacher, but the village is now almost totally muslim.
 (Incidentally, there is a Mukhopadhyaya family living at least since 1975 in Delhi who claim to be originally from Morakathi in Barisal.)